-If you are unable to source any of these, and providing you know your NINo, access the link below, select Personal tax account and once registered, you can print a letter to provide evidence of your National Insurance number. https://www.gov.uk/
+If you are unable to source any of these, access the link below and if you do not already have one, create a Personal tax account.
+Once registered, you can print a letter to provide evidence of your National Insurance number.

-I have submitted a timesheet on Greenlight and have not been paid.
+I have submitted a pay claim on MyView and have not been paid.

-If you have not been paid within 3 weeks of submitting a timesheet, please e-mail firstname.lastname@example.org with the 4 digit reference number of the timesheet(s) so a member of the team can look into the query for you.
+If you have not been paid within 3 weeks of submitting a pay claim, please e-mail the Payroll Services via the button below for a member of the Payroll Services team to advise.

 Although I am registered with Campus Jobs, I have not been informed of any work assignments, how do I find out about these?